SumoLogic/sumologic-documentation/docs/search/behavior-insights/logexplain.md

 In an example dataset, this requires you to examine just 4 results, versus 773 in the worst case for time compare.
 The machines were not reported as significant in the `logexplain` algorithm, as they appeared at relatively the same frequency in both the baseline and comparison logs.
 Subjectively, the 4 users identified by `logexplain` were among the 150 results in the `time compare` query, sorted by percent increase in activity, so we believe our accuracy was at least as good as `time compare` with fewer results for the user to examine.

-One important difference for `logexplain` is that it is able to detectusers who were very active 14 days ago but are no longer or less active recently.
-This is important as hackers may have left the network by the time Sec Ops chooses to run any of these queries.
+One important difference for `logexplain` is that it is able to detect users who were very active 14 days ago but are no longer or less active recently.
+This is important as hackers may have left the network by the time SecOps chooses to run any of these queries.
 Time compare on the other hand, if sorted based on percent increase of activity, will force the user to examine all 773 user-machine combinations to get the full picture.